Bonville

 Bonville is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Bonville's cultural diversity was found to be below average, with 87.5% of its population born in Australia, 93.1% being citizens, and 94.8% speaking English only at home.
-Christianity was the predominant religion in Bonville, comprising 56.3% of people.
-Notably, Judaism was overrepresented in Bonville compared to Rest of NSW, with 0.4% versus 0.1%.
+The predominant religion in Bonville is Christianity, comprising 56.3% of the population.
+Judaism, however, is overrepresented compared to Regional NSW, making up 0.4% of Bonville's population versus 0.1%.

 Frequently Asked Questions - Diversity